jizhao94/Coursera_Capstone/REPORT.md

-# Coursera_Capstone_Report
-# Find the Senior Apartments with the Best Quality of Life in Chicago
+# Coursera_Capstone_Report: Find the Senior Apartments with the Best Quality of Life in Chicago
 For the coding part, please refer to the jupyter notebook Capstone_Project.ipynb

 ## Introduction